MesQuentin/Cours_POO/README.md

 **Wednesday 16th March, I read from [std::vector] to [Strong Types]**

-- [ ] Watch a video about std::optional [Ben Deane “Using Types Effectively"](https://www.youtube.com/watch?v=ojZbFIQSdl8)
+- [x] Watch a video about std::optional [Ben Deane “Using Types Effectively"](https://www.youtube.com/watch?v=ojZbFIQSdl8)

 **Wednesday 20th April, I read from [Use libraries] to [Git submodules]**

+- Try to learn CMake really hard.
+Didn't succeed.
+- [x] watch a video from mCoding about Cache and Branches : [C++ cache locality and branch predictability](https://www.youtube.com/watch?v=EmzdmqUWq3o)
+- [ ] Read an article from Jonathan Boccara about Polymorphism [The “Extract Interface” refactoring, at compile time](https://www.fluentcpp.com/2017/04/28/extract-interface-cpp/)

+**Saturday 4th June, read from  [STL algorithms] to [Space out your code]**

 #### <ins>Notes</ins> :